 Medical records are a prime target for cybercriminals, and data breaches are a frequent occurrence in the health care industry.
 These records are valuable because they may contain a large variety of personal information, including your name, address, insurance information, Social Security number (SSN) and medical history.

 Medical records can be used to commit many types of identity theft, from opening fraudulent accounts to receiving medical treatment or prescription drugs in your name.
-While there’s no foolproof way to protect your medical records from data breaches, there are some things you can do to help protect your health records and your identity.
+While there’s no foolproof way to protect your medical records from data breaches, there are some things you can do to help protect your medical records and identity.

 1. Don’t Overshare Information with Medical Providers